kinga-marszalkowska/10-Days-Coding-Challenge-Python/README.md

  ↗️ My extensions:

-  Used Datamuse API to get words to help remember their password.
+  Used Datamuse API to find words that will help the user better remember their new password.

   For letters - find words that start with a given letter.
 For special characters - find words that sound familliar or rhyme with, ex. brackets rhymes with jackets.